elb0/elb0.github.io/_posts/2018-08-30-phd-soundtrack.md

 As of writing I am not yet someone who has 'got through' a PhD, but I do have less than a year to go.
 It is also my mum's birthday next week, and she's a big influence on my music tastes - so this one is for you mum!

+I'd love any of your PhD soundtrack recommendations!
+Let me know on Twitter, [@Liza_Bolton](https://twitter.com/Liza_Bolton).

 P.s.
 In NZ doctoral students write a "thesis" and honours and masters students do "dissertations", which I think is the opposite of how these words are used elsewhere?
 When I say "thesis" I mean the big document I submit at the end of 3-4 years in the hopes people can call me Dr Liza.

 ## My playlist